-The works in the Art Gallery’s Permanent Collection tell many stories.
-Traditional and innovative pieces by both established and emerging artists have come to the Gallery over time.
+The works in the gallery’s Permanent Collection tell many stories.
+Traditional and innovative pieces by both established and emerging artists have come to the gallery over time.

 The Gallery attempts to make all reasonable efforts to identify, properly cite, and contact copyright holders.
 In some cases these could not be determined/traced.

 If you are the holder or administer rights for materials published on this website, or held in our collection: